 Harrington observes that 4Q274 3 II, 4 “advocates being טהור יותר, more pure” (“Halakah,” 80).
 While it is possible that this is evidence of levels of cleanness, the phrase more likely refers to one who is not in transition from uncleanness.
 The immediately preceding context is not only highly fragmented but it refers to a vessel with a lid or seal suggesting the concern is related to corpse impurity.
 In fact, Harrington herself makes this connection when she links 4Q274 to 11Q19 XLIX, 8 where food in sealed vessels is avoided when found in the home of a corpse.

 See esp.
 Ginsburskaya, “Purity,” 4–7; cf. David P. Wright, “Unclean and Clean,” ABD 6:729–41; “Spectrum,” 153, fig. 1; Tikva Frymer-Kensky, “Pollution, Purification, and Purgation in Biblical Israel,” in The Word of the Lord Shall Go Forth: Essays in Honor of David Noel Freedman in Celebration of His Sixtieth Birthday, ed.
-Carol L. Meyers and M. O’Connor (Winona Lake: Eisenbrauns, 1983), 399–414.
+Carol L. Meyers and M. O’Connor (Winona Lake, IN: Eisenbrauns, 1983), 399–414.

 Cf. Klawans, Purity, 54.
 We must be cautious not to apply anachronous judgments on this system, such as, that it is “oppressive.”
 On any given day, drivers in the US observe countless traffic laws subconsciously without any sense of burden.